EDUCATION & OUTREACH PROGRAMMES

 The Trust is thankful to school principals, teachers and students for their participation in every event planned.

-Over the years, the Education Department of the Trust has embarked in many different areas in aim of continued service to our local institutions.
+Over the years, the Education Unit of the Trust has embarked in many different areas in aim of continued service to our local institutions.

 To cite a few, we conducted Career Talk and Career’s Day expo, helped teachers in establishing Environment Club in schools, promoted straw weaving by providing actual demos in schools and launched the Work Study/ Internship Programme to help students gain a hands-on experience in heritage preservation.